Colegio San José del Parque

 The Colegio has four groups of about 30 students per age.
-The Colegio offers the 2 year "Bachillerato de Ciencias y Tecnología" and "Bachillerato de Humanidades y Ciencias Sociales" as preparatory school for Sciences & Technology and Social Sciences, respectively.
-In 2012, 90% of these students were presented at the PAU (university access tests), and 99% of these passed the tests.
+The Colegio offers the 2-year "Bachillerato de Ciencias y Tecnología" and "Bachillerato de Humanidades y Ciencias Sociales" as preparatory schools for Sciences & Technology and Social Sciences, respectively.
+In 2012, 90% of these students were presented at the PAU (university access tests), and 99% of them passed the tests.

 The Colegio had the highest number of students making it through the first phase of the Math Olympiad of the Region of Madrid for six years in a row.

 Catholic Religion is a compulsory course, and the Colegio offers further optional religious activities, such as retreats and Catholic youth groups, called "Grupos MarCha".